 Many mountain bikers wear protective knee and elbow pads to help prevent traumatic injuries in the event of a fall.
 You should make sure the pads will not affect your pedaling ability or steering control of the bike.

-Mountain biking is a great sport for exercising your leg muscles and joints as it is low impact.
-Knee injuries can still occur however when you bear in mind that on a two hour cycle your knee can bend about 10,000 times!
-In order to prevent knee injuries, warm up properly, ensure your saddle is set correctly, select the appropriate gear for the terrain you are on, do not push big gears and keep your knees warm in winter with long cycling trousers.
+Knee injuries can occur when riding, perhaps not surprising when you bear in mind that on a two hour cycle your knee can bend approximately 10,000 times!
+In order to prevent knee injuries, warm up properly, ensure your saddle is set correctly, select the appropriate gear for the terrain , do not push big gears and keep your knees warm in winter.

 Carry out a ‘recce’ before a downhill section of biking